The Tattooist of Auschwitz: Plot

 Told from the perspective of Lale Sokolov, the story follows his journey as a prisoner of Auschwitz concentration camp during World War II.
 After being forcibly transported on a long journey on a livestock train with other Jewish prisoners, Lale arrives at Auschwitz II-Birkenau work camp where, within his first night, he witnesses two men killed by the SS.

-Lale adjusts to his new life as a Jewish prisoner, which involves witnessing gassings of fellow prisoners and becoming ill with typhus.
+Lale begins to suffer the horrors of a concentration-camp, which involves witnessing gassings of fellow prisoners and becoming ill with typhus.
 While Lale is ill, the current tattooist of the camp, Pepan, takes interest in him and arranges for him to become his apprentice.
 Lale endures the labour of tattooing new prisoners to enable his further survival.

 Lale briefly meets a beautiful, young woman while tattooing her arm upon her entry to the camp, and he experiences love at first sight.
 Lale becomes the main tattooist after Pepan disappears.
-Lale asks the SS officer in charge of him, Baretksi, for an assistant, just as Pepan had asked that he be his assistant.
+Lale asks the SS officer in charge of him, Baretski, for an assistant, just as Pepan had asked that he be his assistant.
 Baretski picks out a young prisoner named Leon.

 Lale uses his relationship with Baretski to gain increased privileges within the camp, including the ability to communicate with the beautiful woman he met earlier, Gita.
 Gita works in one of the camp warehouses that houses the confiscated belongings of prisoners and often sneaks valuable items to Lale.
-Lale then risks his own life to exchange jewels and money with a sympathetic German worker for who comes to the camp each day for medicine and items of clothing to help prisoners who are suffering or gain favours with the SS.
+Lale then risks his own life to exchange jewels and money with a sympathetic German worker who comes to the camp each day for medicine and items of clothing to help prisoners who are suffering or gain favours with the SS.
 For example, while Gita is ill with typhus, Lale brings her medicine and promises to one day start a family with her once she is well again.